eddwebster/pandas_basics/README.md

 # pandas_basics
-A quick introduction to Pandas
+Data sets and workbooks from Introduction to Pandas blog post, including notebooks and data sets.